Skip to main content

 Demand and fit

-More spend will not fix a Shopify store that loses the buyer after the click.
+More spend will not save a Shopify store that loses the buyer after the click.

 Shopify marketing works when the ad promise, search result, product page, offer, cart, checkout, email, and revenue report point to the same buying decision.